-Owning your own home is an American rite of passage, but it’s becoming increasingly difficult in today’s real estate market, especially if you want to purchase an existing home in the Portland area.
-With limited inventory and prices that have been on an upward trend for almost a decade, the opportunities for purchasing a home are few and far between, especially if you’re working with a limited budget.
+Owning your own home is part of the American dream, yet this has become increasingly difficult in today’s real estate market, especially if you want to purchase an existing home in the Portland area.
+With limited inventory and prices that have been on an upward trend for more than a decade, the opportunities for purchasing a home are few and far between, especially if you’re working with a limited budget.

 Oregon Housing Shortage

 Home prices in Portland have been on an upward trend since the early 2000s.
 Between 2003 and 2006, home prices grew at a significantly faster annual clip of 14.09 percent.
 After home prices crashed nationwide in 2007 and bottomed out in 2012, the Portland area began to see a strong average annual growth rate of 9.85 percent.
 While the market cooled for a few short years in the mid-2010s, the 2020 pandemic heated up the Portland housing market once again.